-> Professor Franks has, in addition to more than one hundred learned and other sorts of articles and chapters in books, written or edited fourteen books and monographs, including The Parliament of Canada, The Canoe and White Water, and Dissent and the State.
-He has also written many op-eds and other pieces for various newspapers.
-His work includes explorations into public administration, government accountability, the parliamentary government in Canada, aboriginal self-government, canoeing, sport and politics, Canada's north, issues related to nuclear energy, and politics in India.
+In addition to more than 100 articles and chapters in books, Dr. Franks wrote or edited 14 books and monographs, including The Parliament of Canada, The Canoe and White Water, and Dissent and the State.
+His work included explorations into public administration, government accountability, parliamentary government in Canada, aboriginal self-government, canoeing, sport and politics, Canada's North, issues related to nuclear energy, and politics in India.

 He also wrote numerous influential op-ed pieces for newspapers and magazines and was asked by national and international media for his insight on important issues on the Canadian political agenda.

 In 2002, he was awarded the Queen Elizabeth II Golden Jubilee Medal and, in 2004, the Royal Canadian Geographical Society awarded him its 75th Anniversary Medallion.

 In 2007 the Queen’s University bestowed its Distinguished Service Award upon Dr. Franks in recognition of his four decades of leadership and work on campus planning, including playing a key role in the planning and construction of Mackintosh-Corry Hall as well as a major renovation and expansion program for the Agnes Etherington Art Centre.

 “With gentle humor, positive reinforcement and comprehensive knowledge you have presided and offered wise counsel as the university sought to improve planning activities for the practice of commissioning buildings, and procedures for selecting leading architects and adopting competitive processes,” a section of the award citation reads.
 “The results may be found in the record of award-winning structures renewing one of Canada’s historic institutions.”